Hold the Fort races to help raise money for trafficking survivor house - Shelby County Reporter

 The event is set for Sept.
 18 and is hosted by child trafficking survivor organization Blanket Fort Hope.
 This is the third annual version of the races that are used to help further the organization’s mission.

-It will use the money from the 5k and 10k races at OMSP to raise money for its mission to build a restoration house for child survivors of sex trafficking, according to Development Director Justin Adderholt.
+The organization will use the money from the 5k and 10k races at OMSP to raise money for its mission to build a restoration house for child survivors of sex trafficking, according to Development Director Justin Adderholt.

 “These child survivors often go into homes that aren’t equipped to respond to the unique trauma they experience,” Adderholt said.
 “Our home will be a place that gives these children rest, allowing them to be restored by providing basic necessities and therapeutic services.
 We exist because there are currently no therapeutic resources specifically dedicated to these children.”

-The races not only serve the purpose of raising money for expenses to build the home but are also designed to create meaningful connections with the public to spread awareness of the organization’s mission.
+The races not only serve the purpose of raising money for expenses to build the home, but are also designed to create meaningful connections with the public to spread awareness of the organization’s mission.

 “Our main goal for this fundraiser is to build relationships,” Adderholt said.
 “We use this event as a way to make connections with the public and to provide more information to people to learn about human trafficking.”